-Nevertheless, there will remain a need for a social sciences computer laboratories.
-These laboratories would provide:
+Nevertheless, there will remain a need for a social sciences computer laboratory of 25-30 PCs.
+This laboratory would provide:

-- Specific software for the social sciences. - Specialized data sets for the social sciences. - Assistance to students wishing to begin using such software and data. - A site where social science students can more easily interact with each other and with their faculty than is possible when using remote login or remote computer labs. - The ability for faculty, through the Center, to conduct classes or sections (of perhaps fifty students) using computers and software especially fitted for the needs of the social sciences.
+- Specific software for the social sciences. - Specialized data sets for the social sciences. - Assistance to students wishing to begin using such software and data. - ♦ A site where social science students can more easily interact with each other and with their faculty than is possible when using remote login or remote computer labs. - ♦ The ability for social scientists, through the Center, to direct an undergraduate laboratory in such a way as to meet student needs.

-The Center would be well suited to direct such laboratories.
-The Committee welcomes the recent plan of the Dean of Social Sciences to develop one such laboratory.
+The Center would be well suited to direct such a laboratory.
+The physical support could be provided by the Division of Information Technology or by the Center.